Company overview

 According to Brown, telehealth is still in its infancy despite recent advancements and greater consumer adoption.
 Technology changes rapidly, and hospitals are racing to adapt their models and strategies.
 In that constant cycle of change and adaptation, here are things to keep in mind:

 Provider recruitment.
 Investment in telehealth technologies sends a strong signal to potential candidates that the organization is committed to making work processes easier.
-“That's compelling for a physician to hear,” Brown said.
+“That's compelling for a physician to hear,” Brown says.
 Physicians will believe that “over time, they're going to augment a lot of the work with technology so that I can focus on the work that I care about.”

 The provider shortage.
 Telehealth has the potential to address the provider shortage in several ways.
 It can extend physicians' reach into underserved areas and allow health systems to share the services of in-demand specialists.
-Additionally, workflow gains will increase provider productivity and “help our clinicians to practice at the top of their license,” Brown said.
+Additionally, workflow gains will increase provider productivity and “help our clinicians to practice at the top of their license,” Brown says.

 Advice from Matt Brown, VP telehealth, to be flexible in your approach to telehealth

 A right-sized approach.
 No one approach to telehealth will work for every hospital or health system — or the communities they serve.
 “I would advise you to be flexible in how you approach it.
-Know that your system might have a different and a unique approach,” Brown said.
+Know that your system might have a different and a unique approach,” Brown says.

 Download "Implementing telehealth in a changing landscape: What to know" (PDF):